RIKEN-RCCS/lens3/doc/user-guide.md

 ## Changes from v1.1 to v1.2

-* A support for bucket host-style naming is dropped.
+* A support for buckets by host-style naming is dropped.